AWCXV/FusionBooster/README.md

 ```
 ## 3 Test (End to end, you provide two source images, we directly output the enhanced fused image)

-Backbone: MUFusion (If you want to report this result, please mark our mehtod as FusionBooster-MU)
+Backbone: MUFusion (If you want to report this result, please mark our mehtod as FBooster-MU)

 ### 3.1 For the IVIF task:
 ```